lordmilko/PrtgAPI/README.md

 LastValueNumeric : 1169711104
 ```

 When entering decimal numbers with `Set-ChannelProperty` it is important the number format matches that of the PRTG Server; i.e. if PRTG uses commas to represent decimal places, you too must use commas to represent decimal places.
 If the correct number format is not used, PRTG will likely truncate the specified value, leading to undesirable results.
-As PRTG treats commas as arrays, it is important to indicate to PowerShell your value is not an array, such as by representing it as a string
+As PowerShell treats commas as arrays, it is important to indicate to PowerShell your value is not an array, such as by representing it as a string

 ```powershell
 $channels | Set-ChannelProperty UpperErrorLimit "1,3"